-Baker Hughes Holdings LLC (BHH LLC, the Company, we, us, or our) is an energy technology company with a diversified portfolio of technologies and services that span the energy and industrial value chain.
+Baker Hughes Company (Baker Hughes, the Company, we, us, or our) is an energy technology company with a diversified portfolio of technologies and services that span the energy and industrial value chain.
 We conduct business in more than 120 countries.
-The Company was formed in July 2017 as the result of a combination of Baker Hughes Incorporated (BHI) and the oil and gas business (GE O&G) of General Electric Company (GE) (the Transactions), which resulted in GE owning approximately 62.5% economic interest in us and Baker Hughes Company (Baker Hughes) owning the remaining interest.
-As of December 31, 2020, GE's interest in us was 30.1% and Baker Hughes' interest in us was 69.9%.
+The Company was formed in July 2017 as the result of a combination between Baker Hughes Incorporated (BHI) and the oil and gas business (GE O&G) of General Electric Company (GE) (the Transactions).
+As a result of the Transactions, substantially all of the business of GE O&G and of BHI was transferred to a subsidiary of the Company, Baker Hughes Holdings LLC (BHH LLC).
+In 2019, we accelerated our separation efforts from GE and in September 2019, GE sold down its stake in Baker Hughes to below 50%.
+In July 2020, GE launched a program to fully divest of its ownership in Baker Hughes over approximately three years.
+As of December 31, 2020, GE's economic interest in BHH LLC was 30.1%.